Small Group Instructional Feedback (SGIF)

 - Set up a consultation meeting (or phone call or video conference)

 - Establish times and dates for the class session

 - A facilitated classroom event where small group of students discuss and build consensus

 on 3 questions focused on the learning experience

-- What suggestions do you have that could help your learning?
+- Do you have specific suggestions that could help improve your learning?

 - What other comments do you have about the learning environment?

 - A post classroom debrief between facilitator and instructor to review SGIF results

 Student and instructor response to the SGIF have been positive.
 Students have expressed greater satisfaction with the SGIF method than with the traditional evaluation form at the end of the term.
 They appreciate the teacher's awareness of student concerns and the mid-course timing, which provides opportunity for changes to affect them.
 Instructors appreciate the personal interaction & supportive interpretation by a colleague, as well as the data, which are helpful in considering changes.